Grace and Mercy Today

 Lovingkindness.
 Jesus does not get angry quickly, but instead shows great lovingkindness.
 You can see above how God’s grace and mercy often go together.
 By grace God gives me something I do not deserve, and at the same time, withholds something I do deserve.
 Often, God’s decision to be slow to anger fits right in with His desire to show His lovingkindness.

 Digging Holes.
 I have been digging holes in my life.
 I tend to dig deep in places that have no treasure.
 God could roast me with fire from heaven for even thinking about digging unproductive holes looking for earthly treasure.
 Instead, God does not get angry with me, but shows me lovingkindness.
-He told me that all the condemnation I deserve has been completely and forever taken away by my faith in the forgiveness of Jesus Christ (Romans 8:1, page 1768).
+He told me that all the condemnation I deserve has been completely and forever taken away by my faith in the forgiveness of Jesus Christ (Romans 8:1).
 Instead, I should be seeing the treasure of Jesus Christ within me.

 Real Treasure: Grace and Peace.
 In Psalm 145:8, Jesus wants me to know that I should meditate upon His wonderful works, and speak of His power and greatness.
 Grace and peace from God are greater treasures than the wealth of earth.
 Jesus reminds me that I should focus upon His great qualities.
 He loves to forgive sins, to make life abundant, to provide joy that lasts, to send peace like no other, and to answer our prayers.
 If you are looking for treasure, Jesus has it right now and loves to share.